ipfs/specs/src/data-formats/cid.md

 ## Design Considerations

-CIDs design takes into account many difficult tradeoffs encountered while building [IPFS](https://ipfs.tech).
-These are mostly coming from the multiformats project.
+The design of CIDs takes into account many difficult tradeoffs encountered while building [IPFS](https://ipfs.tech).
+Most of these come from the multiformats project.

-- Compactness: CIDs are binary in nature to ensure these are as compact as possible, as they're meant to be part of longer path identifiers or URIs.
+- Compactness: CIDs are binary to keep them as compact as possible, since they're meant to be part of longer path identifiers or URIs.
 - Transport friendliness (or "copy-pastability"): CIDs are encoded with multibase to allow choosing the best base for transporting.
 For example, CIDs can be encoded into base58btc to yield shorter and easily-copy-pastable hashes.
 - Versatility: CIDs are meant to be able to represent values of any format with any cryptographic hash.
 - Avoid Lock-in: CIDs prevent lock-in to old, potentially-outdated decisions.